 2. Turnaround Time KPI for Contracts

-How long does it to take to complete X task?
+How long does it take to complete X task?
 Every manager wants to track a KPI that measures turnaround time.
 You measure the time from receipt of task to completion of task.
 Or, in the context of contracts, the time from contract submission to contract execution.
 Right?
 Wrong!

 Legal review is contingent on the success of several precedent or concurrent phases.
-The contract management lifecycle includes several steps such as: vendor selection, technical review, commercial review, legal review and negotiations, the other party’s review and approvals, business approvals, and signatures.
+The contracting lifecycle includes several steps such as: vendor selection, technical review, commercial review, legal review and negotiations, the other party’s review and approvals, business approvals, and signatures.
 Depending on when, in the contract lifecycle, a contract is submitted for review, the proverbial clock for the legal review may start earlier than when the legal review actually began.
 You may also be including time spent obtaining business approvals or signatures in your legal review turnaround time, which may be entirely outside the legal department’s control.
 This a common mistake that results in an inaccurate KPI.

 To correct this KPI, you should develop a methodology to track how long each phase of the contract lifecycle takes so the appropriate stakeholder is responsible for their portion of the deal.
 A more accurate version of this metric is “time to signature” which doesn’t penalize your contract reviewer for the time a contract sometimes languishes in your e-signature portal.
 Alternatively, you may just want to track the “initial contract review” KPI which measures the time from contract submission to completion of the first contract review.
 Contract management tools allow you to create several stages or statuses, each of which can be reported on separately or jointly.